 Festival Attendees agree they bear any risk associated with the Festival and agree to take personal responsibility for any activities associated with the Festival, including travel to and from the Festival and their safety at the Festival.
 To the extent permitted by law, the Attendee agrees that the Promoters have no liability arising from any claims, damages, loss, liability, legal fees or demand resulting from attendance or failure to attend in accordance with, or in breach of, these terms; or from any claims, damages, loss, liability, legal fees or demand from any other party as a result of the Festival or failure to attend the Festival in accordance with, or in breach of, these terms.

 Attendees agree to indemnify the Promoter and hold them harmless from and against all liabilities, costs, expenses, or claims, wherever and however arising, known or unknown (including, without limitation claims for damages, loss, liability, legal fees or breach of any statute), as a result of the breach of any clause contained in or in any way related to these Terms and Conditions, or the Festival, by the Attendee or any third party.

 The Festival program, events schedule and database are subject to change and may be altered without notice by the Promoter.
 The Promoter will not be responsible for any losses associated with changes, or any losses associated with any unforeseen circumstances that alter the Festival, or parts of the Festival, or cause the Event to be postponed or rescheduled unless otherwise required by legislation.

-This Agreement shall be governed by the laws of Queensland and the parties agree to submit to the jurisdiction of the courts of that State.
+These Terms and Conditions shall be governed by the laws of Queensland and the parties agree to submit to the jurisdiction of the courts of that State.